-I have good news for you.
-You can be absolutely free from sin.
-The Lord promised us that He will give us all the grace necessary to live a victorious life.
+The Lord promised us freedom from the power of sin.
+God will supply all the grace necessary to live a victorious life.
 The plan of redemption provides for more than the forgiveness of past sins.
 It also provides a way of escape from continued life in sin.

 The Lord gave us infinite promises for victory.
 Instead of saying we may be saved, the Bible says we can be saved to the uttermost (Hebrews 7:25).
 Instead of saying we may conquer, it assures that we can be more than conquerors (Romans 8:37).
 Instead of being told that we can just triumph, we are told that we may always triumph (2 Corinthians 2:14).
 Instead of promising to give us whatever we might ask to help us in our spiritual battles, the Bible says He will give us exceeding abundantly above all that we ask or think (Ephesians 3:20).
 And the verse just prior to that one clearly guarantees that we may be filled with all the fullness of God (verse 19).